thurstinn/RP5-Console/README.md

 Make sure /boot/firmware/config.txt is identical to included config.txt file

-Place Scripts folder in /home/pi/
+Copy Scripts folder to /home/pi/

-Place service files in /etc/systemd/system/

 In SSH Terminal:

+Copy service file contents for each file to new files of the same names in /etc/systemd/system/ ex: sudo nano /etc/systemd/system/fan.service

-Enable each service: ex: systemctl enable fan.service
+Enable each service: ex: sudo systemctl enable fan.service

 Run: